 Plan Description.
 The District participates in the Texas Public School Retired Employees Group Insurance Program (TRS-Care).
-It is a multiple-employer, cost sharing defined benefit OPEB plan that has a special funding situation.
-TRS-Care is administered through a trust by the TRS Board of Trustees.
-It is established and administered in accordance with the Texas Insurance Code, Chapter 1575.
+It is a multiple-employer, cost sharing defined benefit OPEB plan with a special funding situation.
+The TRS-Care program was established in 1986 by the Texas Legislature.